yWorks/yfiles-for-html-demos/demos/layout-features/organic-edge-labeling/README.md

 ### Demos

-See the [Edge Label Placement](../../layout/edgelabelplacement/index.html) demo for a more elaborate example regarding automatic edge label placement.
+See the [Edge Label Placement Demo](../../layout/edgelabelplacement/index.html) for a more elaborate example regarding automatic edge label placement.

 ### Documentation